Boxing is a business that doesn’t mind creating an illusion of greatness.

 No, he isn’t.
 Actually, he’s nowhere near as qualified as Grant was.
 Before Grant’s title shot against the legendary Lennox Lewis, Grant posted wins over David Izon, Lou Savarese, and Andrew Golota, all solid fighters.
 Grant was technically a good boxer with some skills; Wilder, on the other hand, has poor footwork and is basically a one-dimensional puncher.
 The one thing he does compare with Grant is his ability or lack of ability to take a punch.
 We’ll get to that in a second though.

 The biggest similarity between the two boxers would be the fact that an American Heavyweight Champion is wanted, and a lot think needed in the sport.
-So with that being said, this is how we get to a boxer like Wilder, being spoon-fed below average competition in hopes that he will get a big money title shot.
+So with that being said, this is how we get to a boxer like Wilder, being spoon-fed below-average competition in hopes that he will get a big-money title shot.
 In all actuality, Grant was a great black hype also and Lennox Lewis exposed that just like Fury exposed Wilder!

 Harold Sconiers: Where did the video go?